Note on Klein-Nishina effect in strong-field QED: the case of nonlinear Compton scattering: The dependence

 Coming back to Figs.~2 and 3, one infers that increasing values of $a_0$ suppress the differential cross section (see Fig.~2 for $p \cdot k/m^2 = const$ and Fig.~3 for $u = const$) at medium-$u$, while enabling non-zero contributions beyond the KN limit, i.e.\ at $u > u_\mathrm{KN}$.
 The net effect is nevertheless the suppression of the total cross section, as exhibited in Fig.~1-left.
 That is, the Klein-Nishina effect is amplified by the external field.
 Both, differential and total cross section are modified.
 Reference \cite{Lotstedt:2008} reports on a different example, where an external field modifies the differential cross section, while the total cross section remains nearly unchanged.
 This is similar to the findings in \cite{Seipt:2013hda}.
 The difference is in field-enabled vs.\ field-assisted processes.

-As an interim summary let us mention that a more differential perspective, useful for defining ``KN regime" and ``CCF regime" at $u = const$, is Fig.~4: The KN regime is below the line $u_1 (a_0, p\cdot k/m^2) = u$ and contour lines are vertical, i.e.\ independent of $a_0$.
-The CCF regime, where contour lines are inclined due to the $a_0$ dependence, is above the line $u_1 = u$.
+As an interim summary let us mention that a more differential perspective, useful for defining ``KN regime" and ``CCF regime" at $u = const$, is Fig.~4: The KN regime is below the line $u_1 (a_0, p\cdot k/m^2) = u$, i.e.\ $a_0^{(1)} = \sqrt{\frac{2}{u} \frac{p \cdot k}{m^2} -1}$, which becomes a near-vertical line $p \cdot k/m^2 = u/2$ for $a_0 < 1$.
+The contour lines there are vertical, i.e.\ independent of $a_0$.
+The CCF regime, where contour lines are inclined due to the $a_0$ dependence, is above the curves $a_0^{(N)} = \sqrt{\frac{2 N}{u} \frac{p \cdot k}{m^2} -1}$.
+In the boomerang-shaped corridor $a_0^{(1)}(p \cdot k) \cdots a_0^{(N)}(p \cdot k)$, the first $N$ harmonics can be recognized; their visible structures fade away for $N > 6$, see also Appendix \ref{app.D}.
+The CCF regime is apparently limited to $\chi > u/10$ at smaller values of $p \cdot k /m^2$ and larger $a_0$.
+Note the back bending of contour lines at $\chi \approx u$ which approach $\chi = u/10$ at $a_0 > 1$.
+The color code suggests a Y-shaped structure, with the deep blue region belonging to the exponential suppression, see also the left flanks in Fig.~3.
+(Since $u$ is prescribed and the available energy $p \cdot k/m^2$ in the entrance channel is too small, even high harmonics do not noticeably contribute to the differential cross section, so that the CCF region becomes V-shaped as the upper part of the Y.)